moettle/moettle.github.io/content/post/black-basta-iocs/index.md

 We strongly recommend to block these IOCs and to implement appropriate detections based on our IOCs.

+To receive our HvS IOCs automatically in the future, I recommend to subscribe to our unrestricted [MISP Feed](https://misp.ir.hvs-consulting.de/feed/unrestricted/).
+This feed allows you to integrate our tagged IOCs in your MISP and enables you to automatically process and integrate these IOCs for detection and mitigation in your security solutions.

 # Resources

 * [[1]](https://github.com/hvs-consulting/ioc_signatures/tree/main/BlackBasta)https://github.com/hvs-consulting/ioc_signatures/tree/main/BlackBasta